Modarku/Olamit-Corazones/README.md

 The game is not in the file, but it is available on itch.io.

 [Corazones](https://modarku.itch.io/corazones) <br>
-*It is playable however bugs are prominent.*
+*It is playable however bugs are prominent.
+And there's an ending to the game which may be disturbing so player discretion is advised.*